 Scholarship

-• be a “minority person” pursuant to Florida Statute 288.703(4)
+• Must be a “minority person” pursuant to s.
+288.703(4), Florida Statutes (2023):

-• be planning to pursue a career as a state harbor pilot, preferably in the State of Florida
+• Must be planning to pursue a career as a state harbor pilot, preferably in the State of Florida

-The deadline to apply for the 2023 scholarship is April 30, 2023.
+The deadline to apply for the 2024 scholarship is April 30, 2024.
 To apply CLICK HERE.

 For more information on our association’s scholarship opportunities, please contact Gretchen Winters.